Install Docker Desktop on Linux

 - Gnome, KDE, or MATE Desktop environment.

-- For many Linux distros, the Gnome environment does not support tray icons.
+- For many Linux distributions, the Gnome environment does not support tray icons.
 To add support for tray icons, you need to install a Gnome extension.
 For example, AppIndicator.

 - At least 4 GB of RAM.